SimoGhilo/ecommerce_project_api/README.md

 You can use various HTTP clients such as [Postman](https://www.postman.com/) or [Insomnia](https://insomnia.rest/) to make requests to the API endpoints.

-##Database
+## Testing

-Please note that you need to have postbird in order to be able to access the information present in the database file ecommerce.sql in the repository.
+Please note that you need to have postbird installed in order to be able to access the information present in the database.

+Please refer to the file ecommerce.sql in the repository.